 Spanky & Our Gang (shown above with lead singer Elaine “Spanky” McFarlane) might be the group most associated with Sunshine Rock, or as it has morphed into today, Sunshine Pop.
 Their hits “Sunday Will Never Be The Same”, “Lazy Day”, “Sunday Mornin'”, and “Like To Get To Know You” fit perfectly on such lists, even though their intricate arrangements sometimes have elements of Psychedelic Rock and Jazz.

 They also could do serious songs rooted in folk lyrics, such as “Give A Damn”, which is about visiting a ghetto.
 They sing: “And it might begin to teach you, how to give a damn about your fellow man”.
 It’s a really good song, but might have been a bit harsh for Top 40 radio.

 Spanky & Our Gang were only popular from 1966 to 1969.
 Their crowning achievement is the album Anything You Choose/Without Rhyme Or Reason.

 It’s brilliant.
 Possibly the only reason I know the album, is because it was a commercial failure.
 I spotted it in a dollar bin in the late ’60’s, and bought it.
 When I looked at the two sides of the album they were labeled Side 1 and Side A. Which one to play first?
 Anyway, each side is complexly and cleverly arranged so the songs flow into one another.
 This was not some simple cross-fading or other studio trick, but well thought-out musical transitions.
 The songs are good too.
 Besides “Give A Damn” (which just missed the Top 40), there are minor hits like “Yesterday’s Rain”, “And She’s Mine”, and “Anything You Choose”.
-The album might be available to stream.
+The album is available to stream.
 It takes some time to get to know the songs, and they might not fit everyone’s taste in pop; however, we have the whole album as part of our Spanky & Our Gang playlist.
 Spanky & Our Gang was really a Jazz Vocal Group disguised as a Pop Group.